murilobellatini/murilobellatini.github.io/_pages/about.md

 <!-- My vision is that through Artificial Intelligence it is possible to free mankind from work by making all resources infinite.
 That's why my goal is to

 I have not only good
-* Business Insight Generation on Social Media & Speech Analytics
+* Business Insight Generation on Social Media &